sveltejs/v2.svelte.dev/content/guide/07-element-directives.md

 <CategoryChooser bind:category/>
 ```

-Second, there specific bindings that correlate to actual named DOM attributes and properties.
+Second, there are specific bindings that correlate to actual named DOM attributes and properties.
 Here are the current bindable attributes and properties for each element:

 - `<input>`, `<textarea>`, `<select>`, `<option>`
 	- `value`